Children are naturally curious, creative, and imaginative, which makes them the perfect candidates for easy-to-use scientific tools like microscopes.

 Best prepared microscope slides for kids

 Although it coincides with the ‘My First Lab’ microscope you saw earlier in the list, these slides can be used on virtually any type of microscope.

-What we love:
+What we love

 - The specimens included on the slides cover a wide array of subject-matter, from plant, animal, and household specimens.

-- While the slides are designed to be generic, some may not fit on smaller microscopes or they may be harder to view with some microscope lighting-systems.
+- While the slides are designed to be generic, some may not fit smaller microscopes or they may be harder to view with some microscope lighting-systems.

 What to look for in a kid’s microscope

-Getting Started: A kids guide to using a microscope
+Getting started: A kids guide to using a microscope

 Fun microscope experiments for kids

-- Money experiment: As long as you have some cash or coins on you, your kid can try this experiment.
+- Money experiment: If youve some cash or coins on you, your kid can try this experiment.
 You need no slide or equipment other than the money and the microscope.
 Coins and dollar bills can work, and if you’re feeling generous, let them look at one of your more-expensive bills.
 All your child needs to do for this experiment is place the money directly on the viewing platform and ensure that the diaphragm is open to its maximum setting, to allow for maximum light-flow.
 Moving the coins and bills around lets kids get a closer look at how money is made, what it is made of, and all of the awesome colors and patterns that make it so complex.

 Here are some great experiment ideas for beginners.